Nanomaterial stability analysis according to OECD 318

 Understanding surface interactions and stabilization mechanisms.

-• Mutual Recognition of Data (MAD): In accordance with OECD principles, the data generated by our laboratory is recognized by all OECD member countries.
-This avoids duplication of testing and facilitates your global exports.
+• Mutual Acceptance of Data (MAD): in accordance with OECD principles, the data generated by our laboratory are recognized by all OECD member countries.
+This avoids duplicate testing and facilitates your global exports.

-• COFRAC ISO 17025 accreditation: a guarantee of scientific rigor, essential for the validity of your dossiers with ECHA.
+• COFRAC ISO 17025 accreditation: a guarantee of scientific rigor essential to the validity of your files with the ECHA.

 • Nanomaterials expertise: our experts advise you on the most relevant testing strategy for your substance.